 How do wise parents and educators respond when kids try to argue and manipulate?
 The most effective repeat an empathetic one-liner such as, “I love/respect you too much to argue” or “I know” or “What did I say?”
 They also resist the urge to think too deeply about what the child is saying.

-Do we do this when kids are hurting?
+Should we do this when kids are hurting, or they are understandably frustrated?
 Do we employ this strategy when they’re respectfully expressing their opinions?
 No!
 We listen.

 Here’s the problem: Many of us have a hard time listening when someone around us is emotional or is disagreeing with us.
 That’s why it’s helpful to have a few sincere statements or questions in our back pockets: